-There's been new calculators added for calories and exercise conversion for your use.
-Included also are relevant health lists, a heart disease risk calculator, how to calculate your resting heart rate average, and links to free printable weight loss charts and immunization schedules.
+There are new calculators added for calories and exercise conversion for your use.
+Also included are relevant health lists, a heart disease risk calculator, how to calculate your resting heart rate average, and links to free printable weight loss charts and immunization schedules.
 (CDC bottom)

-Links for a balanced diet chart for adults and one for the kids is also available.
+Links for a balanced diet chart for adults and one for the kids are also available.

-The Body Mass Index Calculator below will give your Body Mass Index number automatically after you've entered your information.
+The Body Mass Index Calculator below will give your Body Mass Index number automatically after you enter your information. (then X to clear)

 For a sobering look at Obesity Rates in America.

-Body mass index chart -30 BMI and over (for Adult obesity)
+Body mass index chart -30 BMI and above (for Adult obesity )

-Body mass index chart -30 BMI and over (for Child obesity)
+Body mass index chart -30 BMI and above (for Child obesity )

 Health Charts For a Balanced Healthy Diet